ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

     ![Panel scope](images/sysdig-platform-6.png "Panel scope")

-6. By default, **Inherit Dashboard Scope* is selected.
-To specify a custom scope, you must deselect this option.
+6. By default, *Inherit Dashboard Scope* is selected.
+To specify a custom scope, you must de-select this option.

-    1. In the drop-down box, enter **ibm** and select an attribute.
+    In the drop-down box, enter **ibm** and select an attribute.

-    2. Select an operator.
+    Select an operator.

-    3. Select 1 or more values.
+    Select 1 or more values.

 7. In a panel, you can configure 1 or more metrics.
 Select **Apply to All Queries** if you want the scope to apply to all the metrics that are configured for the panel.